lxynox/webdevtest-gallary/README.md

 ### Notes

-* live url deployed via [now](https://zeit.co/now) aiming at dev only (may take a while to load)
-* client-side navigations rely on browser support of history api, fallback to location not provided
+* client-side navigations rely on browser support of history api, fallback to location not provided yet
 * async calls are Promise based thus won't work in IE11 (polyfill required)